tejas821/profile-evaluation-report-generation/README.md

 - **PrimeNG**: Utilized for UI components and charts.
 - **html2canvas & jsPDF**: For capturing HTML content and generating downloadable PDFs.

+## Usage

+1. **Input Skills**:
+   - Navigate to the provided form on the application.
+   - Enter various skills along with their corresponding levels.

+2. **Generate Report**:
+   - After filling in the form, click the "Submit" button.
+   - The application will dynamically generate a radar chart that visualizes the entered skill levels.

+3. **Download PDF**:
+   - Once the radar chart is generated, click the "Download as PDF" button.
+   - The application will convert the chart and related data into a PDF file, which will be downloaded automatically.

 ## Getting Started

 ### Prerequisites